A5H73Y/Parkour/docs/tutorials/the-basics.md

 ##### Update Player Database Time

-To keep a single database row per player per Course, in the `config.yml` find `OnFinish.UpdatePlayerDatabaseTime` and set it to `true`.
+To keep a single database row per Player per Course, in the `config.yml` find `OnFinish.UpdatePlayerDatabaseTime` and set it to `true`.

 ##### Stuck Pressure Plates

-To allow for multiple players to stand on a pressure plate at once, in the `config.yml` find `OnCourse.PreventPlateStick` and set it to `true`.
+To allow for multiple Players to stand on a pressure plate at once, in the `config.yml` find `OnCourse.PreventPlateStick` and set it to `true`.

 ##### Available Placeholders

-Each of the Parkour placeholders are available here: [Parkour Placeholders](/tutorials/compatible-plugins?id=parkour-placeholders)
+Each of the Parkour PlaceholderAPI placeholders are available here: [Parkour Placeholders](/tutorials/compatible-plugins?id=parkour-placeholders)

 ## Permissions